marinebon/ioos_jekyll_theme/_pages/README.md

 ---
 layout: single
-excerpt: "IOOS Jekyll Theme"
+excerpt: "IOOS Jekyll Theme Getting Started"
 sitemap: false
 permalink: /pages/readme/
 ---
-## IOOS Jekyll Theme ##
+## IOOS Jekyll Theme Getting Started ##
 This repo holds the common Jekyll theme code for IOOS GitHub.io documentation sites.
-The IOOS theme is based on IOOS' fork of the ['Minimal Mistakes'](https://github.com/mmistakes/minimal-mistakes) Jekyll theme originally developed for [IOOS Catalog documentation site](https://ioos.github.io/catalog/).
+The IOOS theme is based on IOOS' fork of the ['Minimal Mistakes'](https://github.com/mmistakes/minimal-mistakes) Jekyll theme originally developed for the [IOOS Catalog documentation site](https://ioos.github.io/catalog/).

 This single IOOS theme was developed to streamline and simplify management of the IOOS documentation sites hosted on GitHub Pages (aka GitHub.io).
 When a new IOOS documentation site is built following the instructions described here,